fetchrobotics/docs/source/computer.rst

 ====================== =============
 Device                 IP Address
 ====================== =============
+Computer eth1          10.42.42.1
 Laser range finder     10.42.42.10
 Mainboard              10.42.42.42
 Gripper                10.42.42.43
 ====================== =============

-There are two possible interfaces for connecting to the robot
+There are two possible interfaces for external connecting to the robot
 computer: the wireless interface and the wired interface.
 Most users will prefer to use the wireless interface, however the access panel also includes a Gigabit Ethernet interface for stationary tasks that